Lavender (2000 film): Plot

 Angel and Chow Chow become fast friends.
 Every night Chow Chow brings Angel out clubbing with him, where Angel receives loves and money from women he dances for.
 Angel uses the money he earns to buy many pairs of shoes.
 When Athena asks him why he has brought so many pairs of shoes he tells her because heaven doesn't have shoes.
 Even with his newly purchased many pairs of shoes Angel still prefers to wear the old laced up boots Athena gave him.
 Athena does not approve of Angel and Chow Chow's newfound friendship and tells Angel not to associate with Chow Chow anymore as she sees Chow Chow as a bad influence.

 Seeing how Athena has never gotten over Andrew he tries to help her move on with Chow Chow's help.
 They decide to have a single guy party at her house to set her up with someone.
 She is furious with their party and retaliates by throwing out all the guests' shoes.
 Soon Angel finds out his favorite pair of shoes was also thrown out, he leaves Athena's house for days in search of his lost shoes.
-Athena and Chow Chow get into an heated argument about Athena's actions causing Angel to leave, both realize Angel's place in their heart and separately heads out in search of him.
+Athena and Chow Chow get into a heated argument about Athena's actions causing Angel to leave, both realize Angel's place in their heart and separately heads out in search of him.
 Athena finds an ecstatic Angel soaking wet in the pouring as he has found his missing shoes.
 They head back to Athena's home and have a heartfelt conversation.

 The next day Athena and Angel head out to somewhere in Europe to prepare for Angel's return to heaven.
 Athena packs all of Andrew's stuff for Angel to bring to Andrew in heaven.
 They visit a lavender field to pick up a lavender bouquet to also bring to Andrew since that was his favorite scent when he was alive.
 The two later take a train to head to the Holy Door location.
 While on the train Athena and Angel make love so Angel will have the strength to fly back to heaven.
 Both snuggle each other after their intimate day waiting for the Holy Door to open, once it opens Angel flies out the train window and return to heaven.
 Parting with Angel helps Athena to finally have closure of her relationship with Andrew.